 AI in some form will be a required component for nearly all new solutions that require some form of analytics.
-Prompt engineering becomes a new, generally accepted, highly-paid position.
-As is already evident, AI and ML software will prove to be highly valuable components for most of the new solutions for analytics and data management.
+Many organizations are in the early stages of AI adoption, integrating it within a single function.
+Most organizations are looking to incorporate AI to a moderate or significant extent in demand forecasting, HR help desks, brand and trade promotions, and inventory and order management.
+As is already evident, AI, genAI, and ML software will prove to be highly valuable components for most new applications.
 This extends to customers' applications development processes, IT operations (in the form of AIOps), and OT (Operations Technology) production tools, and specific business-case scenarios to deliver enhanced, intelligent, and integrated service sets.
+The top AIOps areas will be automated network operations, capacity planning, energy optimization, predictive maintenance, security incident detection and response, and workload resource management.
 Development teams will also experiment with various genAI code development and analysis models.